Mayor: Family was to celebrate child's birthday when NYC sightseeing helicopter crashed, killing 6

 Emails seeking comment were sent to attorneys who have represented Roth in the past.

 The Federal Aviation Administration identified the helicopter as a Bell 206, a model widely used in commercial and government aviation, including by sightseeing companies, TV news stations and police.
-It was initially developed for the U.S. Army before being adapted for other uses.
-Thousands have been manufactured over the years.
+It was initially developed for the U.S. Army and thousands have been manufactured over the years.

 Escobar worked for the tech company Siemens for more than 27 years, most recently as global CEO for rail infrastructure at Siemens Mobility, according to his LinkedIn account.
 In late 2022, he briefly became president and CEO of Siemens Spain.
 In a post about the position, he thanked his family: “my endless source of energy and happiness, for their unconditional support, love ... and patience.”